eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/overrides.md

 Furthermore, Maven does not support the notion of _sharing_ module imports, so if a module `A` makes types from its imported module `B` visible to the users of `A`, the import of `B` must be made `shared`.
+Sadly, Maven modules frequently bundle things that should not be made visible, such as other modules or tests, that you surely want to exclude, so making transitive dependencies `shared` by default would be inappropriate.

 Finally, Maven supports module version conflict resolution by design, luck, or overrides, while Ceylon uses strict module version imports.
-Sadly, Maven modules frequently bundle things that should not be made visible, such as other modules or tests, that you surely want to exclude.

 ## The overrides file